Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 A polar curve is a graph which contrasts the sink rate of an aircraft (typically a glider) with its horizontal speed.

 **Requirements:**
--Only CL/CD graphs matching
+ - Only CL/CD graphs matching
--Input as image or data set
+ - Input as image or data set

-**Nice to have features**
+**Nice to have features:**
--Using more than one graph to match airfoils
+ - Using more than one graph to match airfoils

 #